 - It must fall within the scope of an appeal.

 Appeals cannot be used to challenge an academic judgement.
 You may not submit an appeal because you believe you should have been awarded a better grade.
-To contest the results of an assessment, you should have evidence for a lack of due diligence, impaired/biased judgement or a manifest procedural error by the examiner(s).
+To contest the results of an assessment, you should have evidence of a lack of due diligence, impaired/biased judgement or a manifest procedural error by the examiner(s).

 The University does not accept appeals that are manifestly frivolous, insulting or offensive or that violate human dignity.